 The happy couple wish to confirm their union of love publicly and share this treasured moment with the ones (family & friends) that matter the most to them – that’s you all.

 This joyous and memorable occasion, which has great significance for us all, is possible because of your presence.
-Thank you for being here on this wonderful wedding day.
+Thank you for being here on this wonderful day.

 So, let’s start with a warm welcome to the official witnesses…